-- Practicum students are required to actively participate in a minimum of one (1) hour per week of supervision with their on-site supervisor. - Students are also required to engage in one and one half (11/2) hour each week of faculty supervision at Doane College through active participation in the Practicum/Internship seminar.
+- ☑ Interns are required to actively participate in a minimum of one (1) hour of supervision per week with their on-site supervisor. - Interns are also required to engage in one and one half $(1\frac{1}{2})$ hour each week of faculty supervision at Doane College through active participation in the on-campus Practicum/Internship conference seminar.

-To fulfill this second requirement, the seminar is held on Wednesdays, from 6:00 pm to 7:30 pm.
-Practicum students are required to attend one session (1) each week during their internship.

-In practical terms, each seminar is a "meeting of professional counselor colleagues" reviewing and discussing professional case assessments, case formulations, clinic practices and therapeutic interventions which they are conducting or have conducted with actual clients.
+To fulfill this second requirement, on-campus conference seminars are held Wednesdays, from 6:00 pm to 7:30 pm.
+Interns are required to attend one session (1) each week during their internship.
+In practical terms, each seminar is a "meeting of professional counselor colleagues" reviewing and discussing professional case assessments and therapeutic interventions which they are conducting or have conducted with actual clients.

-It is recognized that from time to time unforeseen events may prevent an student from attending a seminar.
+It is recognized that from time to time unforeseen events may prevent an intern from attending a seminar.
 This absence is to be made up by attending an extra seminar after the student has completed their hours.

-If a student does not attend a seminar for more than three (3) consecutive weeks they are regarded as not practicing under appropriate supervision and are immediately suspended from their internship.
+If an intern does not attend a seminar for more than three (3) consecutive weeks they are regarded as not practicing under appropriate supervision and are immediately suspended from their internship.

-V C. Samples of clinical work:
+∇ C. Samples of clinical work:

-Each term, Practicum II students are required to present a minimum of one (1) complete and organized sample of their clinical work during a weekly on-campus seminar.
-This "sample requires the Practicum student to select and organize the salient and relevant aspects of a clinical client/case situation in a professional synthesis.
+Each term, interns are required to present orally a minimum of two (2) complete and organized samples of their clinical work during a weekly on-campus seminar.
+These "samples require the intern to select and organize the salient and relevant aspects of a clinical client/case situation in a professional synthesis.

-This synthesis should draw on relevant data to present a theory-based hypothesis that parsimoniously organizes and explains the majority of the relevant data and dynamics of the case, is derived from an effective differential diagnosis, suggests an intervention strategy or treatment plan and leads to definable outcomes.
+This synthesis should draw on relevant data to present a theory based hypothesis that parsimoniously organizes and explains the majority of the relevant data and dynamics of the case, is derived from an effective differential diagnosis, suggests an intervention strategy or treatment plan and leads to definable outcomes.

-Several sequences or content formats might be used to effectively present a case formulation, clinical work sample.
+Several content formats might be used to effectively present a clinical work sample.
 Following is a suggested outline that may be used for the presentation of the case to the weekly conference seminar: